Last Updated: 12/23/22 | December 23rd, 2022

 - Party hostel vibe

-Breakfast isn’t included, but there’s a full kitchen with free coffee and tea.
+Like several other hostels on this list, Nui. is located in the Asakusa area, just a short walk from the Kuritsu Sumida Park along the Sumida River.
 It’s not exactly in the center of Tokyo, so plan on spending at least 30 minutes to get to and from the hostel.
 Still, it’s a nice neighborhood and a good place to stay if you’re feeling overwhelmed by Tokyo’s craziness.
+The hostel is also on a direct train line to both airports, making it super easy to get here.

 8. Unplan Kagurazaka